-\\\Proposed\\\ FY 23/24: CPI-U of 4%.
-Civilian employees are to receive an additional 1% COLA since the "top third" compensation target is still a priority but haven't adopted the concept yet.\Sixty-eight civilian positions were reviewed in this year's cycle, and thirty-five were proposed to be reclassified to a higher pay rate.
-Those employees will receive increases ranging from 3% to 6%.
+FY 23/24: CPI-U of 4%.
+Civilian employees received an additional 1% COLA since the "top third" compensation target is still a priority, but they haven't adopted the concept yet.
+Sixtyeight civilian positions were reviewed in this year's cycle, and thirty-five were reclassified to a higher pay rate.
+Those employees received increases ranging from 3% to 6%.